-Hailed “young sister leader” by Spelman College and Bennett College President Emerita Dr. Johnnetta B. Cole, deGregory’s most recent publishing includes the op-eds “Here in the Bahamas, Every Generation Has Its Storm Stories.
-The Tale of Hurricane Dorian Is Still Being Written” and “How the Black Colleges Beyoncé Honors in Homecoming Have Played a Vital Role in American History” for TIME, a film review of Stanley Nelson’s Tell Them We Are Rising in the American Historical Review, the co-authored articles “Historically Black Community Colleges: A Descriptive Profile and Call for Context-Based Future Research” in Community College of Research and Practice, and “‘Yet with A Steady Beat’: Advocating Historically Black Colleges and Universities as Black Women in the Age of Trump’s America” in Women, Gender, and Families of Color.
+Hailed “young sister leader” by Spelman College and Bennett College President Emerita Dr. Johnnetta B. Cole, deGregory’s publishing includes the forward to Heritage & Honor: 150-Year Story of the Fisk Jubilee Singers, op-eds “Here in the Bahamas, Every Generation Has Its Storm Stories.
+The Tale of Hurricane Dorian Is Still Being Written” and “How the Black Colleges Beyoncé Honors in Homecoming Have Played a Vital Role in American History” for TIME.

-She has written chapters featured in Reclaiming the Great World House: The Global Vision of Martin Luther King, Jr. (2019), Black Colleges in the Diaspora: Global Perspectives on Identity and Culture (2018), Gumbo for the Soul: Liberating Memoirs and Stories to Inspire Females of Color (2016) and In an Inescapable Network of Mutuality: Martin Luther King, Jr. and the Globalization of an Ethical Ideal (2013).
+She has written chapters featured in numerous books including “Their Highest Calling: The Progressive Ethos of Black College Women in Nashville,” in the forthcoming book The Work of Tennessee Progressive Era Women as well as in Reclaiming the Great World House: The Global Vision of Martin Luther King, Jr. (2019), Black Colleges in the Diaspora: Global Perspectives on Identity and Culture (2018), Gumbo for the Soul: Liberating Memoirs and Stories to Inspire Females of Color (2016) and In an Inescapable Network of Mutuality: Martin Luther King, Jr. and the Globalization of an Ethical Ideal (2013).
 Dr. deGregory also served as the editor of Emancipation and the Fight for Freedom (2013), the sixth volume of the 12-part series, “Tennessee in the Civil War: The Best of the Tennessee Historical Quarterly.”

 A gifted orator and sought-after commentator, Dr. deGregory offers a wide range of expertise on multiple topics including race, women and girls, history, culture, education, and of course, historically black colleges and universities (HBCUs).
 Known for her collaborative advocacy and entrepreneurial leadership, she is also the founder of the HBCUstory-an advocacy initiative preserving, presenting, and promoting inspiring stories of HBCUs-and is editor-in-chief of The Journal of HBCU Research + Culture, an interdisciplinary, peer-reviewed journal that publishes scholarly articles relating to HBCUs.